hippokrates1337/VibeFC/src/components/forecast/README.md

 ## Main Components

 - `forecast-canvas.tsx` - The main canvas component that displays and manages the forecast graph
-- `forecast-toolbar.tsx` - Toolbar for controlling the forecast graph and its metadata
+- `forecast-toolbar.tsx` - Enhanced toolbar for controlling the forecast graph, metadata, **graph validation, and calculation triggers** (UPDATED)
 - `node-config-panel.tsx` - Configuration panel for editing node properties.
 For Data, Metric, and Seed nodes, variable/metric selection dropdowns are dynamically populated from the global `useVariableStore`, filtered by the currently selected organization in that store.

+## New Calculation Components

+- `graph-validation-display.tsx` - Component for displaying graph validation status with error/warning details and validation controls
+- `calculation-results-display.tsx` - Component for displaying forecast calculation results with export functionality and metric filtering
+- `calculation-results-table.tsx` - Simple scrollable table for displaying calculation results in main editor area (interim solution)
+- `calculation-error-boundary.tsx` - Error boundary component for graceful handling of calculation-related UI errors

 ## Node Components